Rach-design1/Photography-for-beginners/README.md

 Index/Home Page:
 This page has a few main features.
 I wanted the design to be simple and not distracting to the user, especially as the website aim is for beginner photographers who just need basic information so they can take a photo, plus also access to be able to sign up to Photography lessons.

-The page consists of a navigation bar to enable users to easily navigate around the site at their greatest convinience and leisure.
+The page consists of a navigation bar to enable users to easily navigate around the site at their greatest convenience and leisure.
 To the left of the Navigation bar is my site logo "Photography for Beginners' I love how simple and elegant it looks and not too distracting!

 There is a photo of a woman taking a photo, I purposely chose a female Photographer as there is still a lot more men in Photography than Women, so I wanted to encourage Women that they can do it too.

 My vision section is important as it explains my vision with the Photography website, lessons available and the studio (studio isn't actually a real studio yet (highly expensive to run), so I haven't put an address on for that reason)!
-I also really like the pale blue colour as it isn't too distracting, but breaks up the white a bit without too much colour!
+I also really like the pale blue colour as it isn't too distracting but breaks up the white a bit without too much colour!
 I love a white background as I find it too distracting with lots of colours and photos on a background.

 The Photography lessons schedule details the lessons available, the times and the locations.
 When you navigate to the book a lesson page, it asks you to type in which lesson(s) you are looking for.
-Each div has The details needed, a nice fontawesome logo picture to represent better what it is.
-The background image is of a camera set up to take a landscpape Photograph.
+Each div has the details needed, a nice fontawesome logo picture to represent better what it is.
+The background image is of a camera set up to take a landscape Photograph.

 The Footer section has links to social media pages, these include Facebook, Twitter, Youtube and Instagram.
 If this was for a real Photography lesson site then these would all link to actual Photography Studio social media sites.